oracle/node-oracledb/doc/src/user_guide/installation.rst

 - Oracle Client 11.2 can connect to Oracle Database 9.2 or later

 Not all features are available in all versions or driver modes.
-The node-oracledb attribute :attr:`connection.thin` can be used to see what mode a connection is in.
+The node-oracledb attributes :attr:`oracledb.thin`, :attr:`pool.thin` and :attr:`connection.thin` can be used to see what mode a connection is in.
 In the Thick mode, the attribute :attr:`oracledb.oracleClientVersion` can be used to determine which Oracle Client version is in use.
 The attribute :attr:`connection.oracleServerVersionString` can be used to determine which Oracle Database version a connection is accessing.
 These attributes can be used to adjust application feature usage appropriately.
 Any attempt to use